mnemnion/imp/Forge/Fabri/syntax and comments.md

 An ordinary Forth stack annotation looks like this: `( a -- a a )`, which is as good as a definition for `dup`.
 We write this slightly differently: `\ ( a -> a a )`, followed by a newline or an actual comment, then a newline.
 Note that as usual in Forth, you can add spaces, but cannot take them away.

 Why the double comment?
 Some minimal protection against reading existing comments in Forth code as Fabri annotations.
 It might happen, but is easy to fix.
 Also, it's not a comment, it's an annotation.
+Last, it's important that annotations not end up in between Forth blocks on a single line, and using `\` prevents that.

-Here's how we'll annotate `: r>`: `\ ( a -- nil -> nil -- a )`.
+Here's how we'll annotate `: r>`: `\ ( a -- nil -> nil -- a )`. `nil` is not required, but is illustrative and allowed.
 The other side of `--` is the return stack, and the TOS is the next token.
 It's the mirror token, and works like this: ` 1 2 3 -- 4 -> 1 -- 2 3 4 `, which is easy to read.

 ### \ ; ephemera

-A `\ ;` token pair will make the comment ephemeral.
+A `\ ;` token pair (or `( ; `) will make the comment ephemeral.
 That means a decent editor won't normally show it, and if you 'delete' it, that buries it deeper.
 Anyone who read `/.` will be comfortable here: your comment may acquire bad karma but it won't go away without special action.
 I'm not sure what that will look like in actual source, but Fabri code has no hidden information.
 An editor such as Forge can and will hide info, but Fabri is encoded in ordinary ASCII as God intended.
 Well, maybe UTF-8; Forth doesn't care how you provide bytes for a word, just that you do so.

 Ordinary comments are ordinary.